pxtrickhoxng/SQL-Portfolio/README.md

 ## 📂 How to Use
 Each project has its own folder with:
 - **Overview**: A brief explanation of the dataset, objective, and copyright information.
 - **Queries**: All the queries I performed for the project chronologically.
-Each query will be separated with a brief sentence or two explaining what the query achieves and how it answers the question.
+Each query will be separated with a brief sentence or two explaining what the query achieves and how it answers the question, along with a summary of the query's findings.
 Additionally, the query outputs will be attached in `.csv` format.
 - **Reports**: Summary of the project, insights, and methodology.
 Reports will be available in two files: `.docx` and `.pdf`
 Note: Each query, question, and output will be numbered sequentially.
 For example, query #1 will correspond to question #1, and output #1 will be linked to query #1.